scjparker/scjparker.github.io/_news/2018_07_19_ricardo-teaching.md

 ---
 publish: true
-title: Ricardo nominated for prestigious teaching award
+title: Ricardo nominated for a teaching award
 summary: Ricardo was nominated by the Bioinformatics Department for the Excellence in Teaching Award
 layout: new